anoopelias/anoopelias.github.com/_posts/2019-09-30-network-address-translation.md

 $ vncviewer
 ```

-On the prompt, enter the enter the private IP of Pi `192.168.2.12`.
-And!
+On the prompt, enter the private IP of Pi `192.168.2.12`.
+But alas!
 ```
-$ vncviewer
 vncviewer: ConnectToTcpAddr: connect: Connection refused Unable to connect to VNC server
 $
 ```

 Hmm.. !
 Actually, this took some time to figure out.
 Back in Pi, when we made sure the vncserver is running,

 ```
 pi@raspberrypi:~ $ ps aux | grep vnc